IHE/RAD.IRA/input/pagecontent/volume-1.md

 ##### 1:XX.1.1.1.1 Event Handling Requirements

+In Table 1:XX.1.1.1.1-1, the Received Event shows the context events defined in this profile.
+For each received event, Context Key specifies the context of the event and Resources specifies the FHIR resources used in the given context for the expected behavior.

-The Image Display shall be able to support all required expected behaviors (labeled “R”) and may support the optional behaviors (labeled “O”) when handling the events and corresponding resources according to the event handling requirements defined in Table 1:XX.1.1.1.1-1:
+The Image Display shall support handling all events defined in Table 1:XX.1.1.1.1-1.
+The Image Display shall support all required behaviors (“R” in Optionality).
+The Image Display may support suggested behaviors ("S" in Optionality).

 **Table 1:XX.1.1.1.1-1**: Event Handling Requirements

 <table class="grid">
   <thead>
     <tr>
-      <th>Event</th>
+      <th>Received Event</th>
       <th>Context Key</th>
       <th>Resources</th>
       <th>Optionality</th>
-      <th>Expected Behavior</th>
+      <th>Behavior</th>
     </tr>
   </thead>
   <tbody>